Ecommerce is the future of retail, and the future is already here.

 Sometimes clients ask if we can provide an API.
 The answer is that we can, but there is really no need to do so.
 The reason is that we use an open source ESB (enterprise service bus) solution to ensure a flexible integration container that Acolad can use to provide integration with virtually any customer system – but with much less effort than is involved in point-to-point integrations.
 The solution can be used to send new orders for work as well as for deliveries.

-Acolad can speed up the integration process to just two weeks
+Acolad can speed up the ecommerce system integration process to just two weeks

 Acolad also offers integration with our clients’ PIM solutions that are used to keep information updated in web shops, intranets, webpages and ERPs.
 PIM integration ensures, for instance, that technical documentation is always up-to-date.